 This whole affair was hugely embarrassing for Cipriani et al., Cochrane, The Lancet, and Videbech.
-Virtually all Cochrane reviews and another network meta-analysis Cipriani did, of depression drugs in children and adolescents, should also be distrusted.
-This is clear if we
+Virtually all Cochrane reviews and another network meta-analysis Cipriani did, of depression drugs in children and adolescents, 195 should also be distrusted.
+This is clear if we compare the results obtained in these reviews with the data in the clinical study reports the drug companies have submitted to drug regulators, which are far more trustworthy.
+196

-Danish psychiatrist Ole Bjørn Skausig contributed to the absurdity when he published a comment in our medical journal in 2011 with the headline: Should one prescribe the best or the cheapest?
-He argued that, "Internationally, escitalopram is recognised as clearly the best SSRI ... experience also counts ... meta-analyses are often of little use, even if they are currently in vogue."
+Danish psychiatrist Ole Bjørn Skausig contributed to the absurdity when he published a comment in our medical journal in 2011 with the headline: Should one prescribe the best or the cheapest?197 He argued that, "Internationally, escitalopram is recognised as clearly the best SSRI ... experience also counts ... meta-analyses are often of little use, even if they are currently in vogue."
 He advised that one should double or triple the dose; said it is cheaper for society if the patients become cured; and noted that he often used antiepileptics, lithium, and atypical antipsychotics for patients with depression.

 It is rare that people so clearly admit how dumb they are.
 Escitalopram is not better than other depression drugs; clinical experience is highly misleading; meta-analyses of randomised trials is the most reliable evidence we have; drugs that don't work, don't work any better if you triple the dose, which will increase the risk of dying; no drug can cure depression; and you will learn below that depression should be treated with psychotherapy, not with toxic drugs.
 Skausig denied that the drug companies had hidden suicidal events on their depression drugs and claimed I had misled the public when I said so.
 He did not tell his readers that he is a psychiatrist and had received honoraria from Lundbeck and Novartis.
+198

-The STAR\D study, a NIMH \$35 million fraud
+The STARD study, a NIMH \$35 million fraud

-STAR\D, a huge trial financed by the NIMH at a cost of \$35 million, is a remarkable story of fraud.
-It was a study of "real-world patients," and with 4,041 included patients, it was the largest effectiveness study ever conducted of depression pills.
+STARD, a huge trial financed by the NIMH at a cost of \$35 million, is a remarkable story of fraud.
+199 It was a study of "real-world patients," and with 4,041 included patients, it was the largest effectiveness study ever conducted of depression pills.
 I wonder what the investigators used the huge grant for, and as it was a simple, pragmatic study, it could have been done at virtually no cost.

 The investigators announced boldly that the study would produce results with "substantial public health and scientific significance."
-It surely did, but not in the way they had imagined.
+200 It surely did, but not in the way they had imagined.

 There was no placebo group.
 All patients started on citalopram, manufactured by Lundbeck.
 This was motivated by the erroneous claims that citalopram did not have any discontinuation symptoms and that it was safe to use in elderly patients.
-A more plausible reason is corruption: Ten of STAR\D's authors reported receiving money from Forest, Lundbeck's American partner.
+A more plausible reason is corruption: Ten of STARD's authors reported receiving money from Forest, Lundbeck's American partner.